Tax Deed Sale

 Certificate holders use a program called DeedExpress to run estimates and make application for tax deed.
 They may register with DeedExpress by contacting us at firstname.lastname@example.org or 727-464-3409.

 To begin tax deed, the certificate holder must pay all outstanding taxes, along with an application and title search fee.
-We prefer to receive this payment through a wire transfer, but we also accept certified funds and cash.
+The certificate holder submits an ACH payment, through DeedExpress to begin tax deed.
 The Clerk of the Circuit Court will contact applicants throughout the process regarding any additional fees they may be responsible for.

 After a tax deed application has been filed